-£600 off the Sony AG8 is a 'Cheap' OLED TV pre-Black Friday bargain
+£600 off the Sony AG8 is a 'cheap' OLED TV pre-Black Friday bargain

 - Buy Sony AG8 55-inch OLED for £1,299 (a saving of £500)

 So what does that bag you?
-The 4K sets make use of the luxury OLED panel technology, leading to better black levels, and really taking advantage of the dark-to-bright contrast that HDR technology affords.
+The 4K sets make use of the luxury OLED panel technology for better black levels, and to really take advantage of the dark-to-bright contrast that HDR technology affords.

 Sony AG8 55-inch OLED TV £1,299 | Save 27% (was £1,799) at John Lewis

-Get more than a quarter off the usual RRP price of this premium Sony TV set, which brings top-notch image performance and a great feature set at a price normally reserved for entry-level OLEDs.
+Get more than a quarter off the RRP of this premium Sony TV set, which offers top-notch image performance and a great feature set at a price normally reserved for entry-level OLEDs.

 Sony AG8 65-inch OLED TV £1,999 | Save 23% (was £2,599) at John Lewis

-Splash out on the bigger version of Sony's AG8, which has the same feature set as the AG8, but that all-important extra ten inches for the real 'cinema in your home' experience.
+Splash out on the bigger version of Sony's AG8, which has the same feature set as the AG8, but that all-important extra 10 inches for the real 'cinema in your home' experience.

 - John Lewis Black Friday deals: all the top offers from the trusted retailer